tb148/feynmanium/README.rst

 Installation
 ************

-Run the following commands to install Feynmanium:
+Run the following command to install Feynmanium:

 ::